-If the computer vision system detects a person during normal operation, their angular offset from the home location and distance from the belt center is computed.
-This angular offset is compared to the last angular position recorded and if the change is sufficiently large, the new angular position is sent via serial to the microcontroller.
-The vision system will always chose to compute and offset for the person whose bounding box has the shortest distance to the center of the belt if multiple people are detected in the scene.
+When the computer vision system detects a person in the scene, the difference in their angular position from the belt's home location and distance from the belt's center is computed.
+This new angular offset is compared to the last angular position recorded, and if the change is sufficiently large, it is sent via serial to the microcontroller.
+The vision system will always choose to move toward the person whose bounding box has the shortest distance to the center of the belt if multiple people are detected in the scene.

 After the positional update command has been sent over serial, it is parsed by the microcontroller and the angular value is converted into an absolute offset in steps.
 This value is fed to a limiter function which clamps the value within the range of possible step values accounting for the shortest path from one rotational offset to another.
-The clamped value is then passed through a finite impulse response (FIR) filter to achieve a~modulated positional update value to effect a~vibration damped movement.
+The clamped value is then passed through an input shaping filter, whose parameters are designed by means of an optimization algorithm presented in Section V, to achieve a~modulated positional update value to effect a~vibration damped movement.
 The new position value is passed to a~generic stepper control library, AccelStepper, which actuates the driver to move to the desired location using a smoothed acceleration curve.
 This positional update process happens at a frequency of 100 Hz so that new input to the system results in real-time reaction speeds to engage viewers.

-Both parts of the software system were designed with conservation and improvement of the artwork in mind; the vision system uses a free and generic object detection model operating on a standard camera feed to track people within the installation space while the motion control system pairs our custom input shaping library with an open-source stepper control library.
+Both parts of the software system were designed with conservation and improvement of the artwork in mind; the vision system uses a free and generic object detection model operating on a standard camera feed to track people within the installation space, while the motion control system pairs our custom input shaping library with an open-source stepper control library.
 While these two key components are highly functional as-is, the software system is structured in such a~way that they can easily be replaced over time as use case and compatibility dictate.